 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers" on revenue recognition.
 The new standard provides for a single five-step model to be applied to all revenue contracts with customers as well as requires additional financial statement disclosures that will enable users to understand the nature, amount, timing and uncertainty of revenue and cash flows relating to customer contracts.
 Companies have an option to use either a retrospective approach or cumulative effect adjustment approach to implement the standard.
 We adopted the new standard as of January 1, 2018, using the modified retrospective method.
-See the Revenue Recognition section within the Summary of Significant Accounting Policies in Note 2 for further details on the impact to our consolidated financial statements upon adoption and practical expedients elected.
-The implementation of the new revenue recognition standard did not have a material impact on our consolidated financial statements.
+See the Revenue Recognition section within the Summary of Significant Accounting Policies in Note 3 for further details on the impact to our consolidated financial statements.